cu-hpsc/hpsc-lab9/README.md

 ### The multigrid example
 This example solves the same problem, but by using a preconditioning strategy.
 We use Chebchev as the smoother (solver) with Jacobi as the preconditioner for the smoother.
+For a reference on multigrid methods see [this book](https://epubs.siam.org/doi/book/10.1137/1.9780898719505?mobileUi=0) that can be found also online.

 Run